aryanpatil/TREE-TRACING/README.md

 # TREE-TRACING
-Tracing of a tree using constant space
+Tracing of a tree using constant space.

-Only two pointers have been used to trace the tree Also known as Morris traversal
+Only two pointers have been used to trace the tree.

+Also known as Morris traversal.